ableinc/krystal/README.md

    A: You may need to grab a precompiled build for Snowboy (follow their instructions <a href="https://github.com/Kitt-AI/snowboy">here</a>) then add the correct files to the "SBpy3" folder.
 3) <b>Q/S</b>: I get a warning message from Tensorflow every time I start Krystal (i.e. keep_dims)<br />
    A: This is all dependant on Tensorflow, please ignore.
 Krystal will use a modified version of Tensorflow in the future.
+4) <b>Q/S</b> I cannot connect to Able servers with AiKey
+   A: Please run in demo mode.
+Features are being updated daily and Krystal's API is going through changes as well.